 Lactose intolerance cannot be prevented, but in order to avoid sudden lactose intolerant during pregnancy you may adopt the following measures:

 - You should maintain a food diary and make entry of the foods that you consume.
 In this way, you will be able to establish your triggers.

-- You will need to eliminate dairy products from your diet.
+- You will need to eliminate milk products from your diet.
 This works best in keeping you away from lactose intolerance.

 - Always check the food labels to check for the ingredients and avoid the ones who have lactose in them.

 - Whenever you are eating out, you may ask to avoid any dairy products in your dish.

 In case you feel that you have lactose intolerance, it is suggested that you get in touch with your doctor.
 Your doctor may conduct various tests to detect lactose intolerance.
 It is also suggested that you should not make any changes in your diet without consulting your doctor.